Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 measuring illusion v reality; superpositionally didn't I write some"-thing" yet; re /(v|a)r/ phantom limb experiment?
-I might need to goto a different ttime, and do this… where in ttime am I now?
+I might need to goto a different ttime, and do this… where in ttime am I now? this is how to experience temporal entanglement for yourself c̄ yourself